MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Methodology

 \subsection{Agent Role Design}

-Our workflow draws inspiration from the GitHub Flow \footnote{\url{https://docs.github.com/en/get-started/using-github/github-flow}}, an effective human workflow paradigm, adopted by many software teams.
+Our workflow draws inspiration from the \github Flow\citep{githubflow}, an effective human workflow paradigm adopted by many software teams.
 Both the human workflow and our LLM-based agent framework prioritize collaboration among individuals with diverse skills.
 While the underlying principles are similar, there are notable differences.
 Accordingly, we have tailored the roles as follows:

 \begin{itemize}[leftmargin=*] \item \raisebox{-.4\baselineskip}{ }~\textbf{Manager}.
-The manager's role is pivotal in planning.
+The Manager's role is pivotal in planning.
 In conventional setups, managers decompose the issue into tasks according to the pre-formed team and allocate these tasks for members with different skills.
-In contrast, our manager agent can first decompose the issue into tasks and then design developer agents to form a team.
+In contrast, our Manager agent can first decompose the issue into tasks and then design Developer agents to form a team.
 This setup improves team flexibility and adaptability, enabling the formation of teams that can meet various issues efficiently.

 \item \raisebox{-.4\baselineskip}{ }~\textbf{Repository Custodian}.
 Considering extensive files in a repository, the custodian agent's task is to locate files relevant to the issue.
-Different from humans, who can browse through the entire repository, the LLM-based agent faces challenges in browsing.
-Although LLMs, including \GptFour~\citep{GPT4}, have extended context limits, their application is constrained in two aspects.
-First, it is a high computational cost to query the whole repository for each update while some repositories update frequently.
-Second, the performance of LLMs degrades when relevant information occurs in the middle of the long context input~\citep{DBLP:journals/corr/abs-2307-03172, DBLP:journals/corr/abs-2311-08734}.
+Unlike humans, who can browse through the entire repository, the LLM-based agent faces challenges in browsing.
+Although LLMs have extended context limits, their application is constrained in two aspects.
+First, it is a high computational cost to query each file in an entire repository for each update, particularly when some repositories update frequently.
+Second, the performance of LLMs degrades when the context input is long~\citep{DBLP:journals/corr/abs-2404-02060, abs-2307-03172, DBLP:journals/corr/abs-2311-08734}.